lorenzogiombi-hub/satellite_data_analysis_sentinel_2/README.md

-# Satellite Data Analysis Sentinel-2
+# Normalized Difference Vegetation Index with Sentinel-2

 This project computes the Normalized Difference Vegetation Index (NDVI) from Sentinel-2 satellite imagery.
 You can download images and data about your area of interest (AOI) in the open-source dataspace of Copernicus,